 Blackthorn.
 Blackthorn is a very thorny tree,with lots of white flowers in spring turning into dark blue berries in August.
 It grows to about 10 feet in 10 years.

 A tonic helping bowel problems can be made from the flowers and fruit and sloe syrup helps rheumatism,the berries are used to make Sloe gin.
 Walking sticks are still crafted from the wood.

 Blackthorn will grow in shady,open and wet conditions and provides food and shelter for birds, butterflies and many other wildlife.

 Helps make a boundary hedge secure and impenetrable.Try climbing through Blackthorn, the neighbourhood nasties wont !!

-The mixture of Native hedging plants I have suggested can be planted quite cheaply, from late autumn to early spring, using bare-root saplings,
+Buying Native Hedging.
+The mixture of Native hedging plants I have suggested can be purchased cheaply as bare root or larger pot grown hedging plants., from late autumn to early spring.

-Remove any weeds and large stones,there is no need to remove small stones, these help drainage, dig the area over and at the same time dig in some organic matter from your compost heap.
+removing weeds and large stones, there is no need to remove small stones as these help drainage.
+Dig the area over and at the same time dig in some organic matter from your

 Planting guide for a new hedge.

-To form a quick growing hedge, plant in a staggered double row about 18" apart, planting to close will slow down the rate of growth, you can always fill in any gaps once the hedge starts to establish.
-Water well in and give your new hedge a thick mulch to reduce the need for to much weeding whilst the plants are setting root .
+To form a quick growing hedge plant in a staggered double row about 18" apart, planting to close will slow down the rate of growth, you can always fill in any gaps once the hedge starts to establish.
+Water well in and give your new hedge a thick mulch to reduce the need for weeding whilst the plants are setting root .

 Grow your own hedge!
 The Wildlife Mixed Hedge is an old fashioned classic hedge and creates a natural wildlife habitat.
 Each pack contains 60% Hawthorn, 20% Hazel and 20% Elder, Pear and Cherry Plum mix.
 Hedging plant sizes approx. 30-50cm high.